 Cut cake into cubes.
 In 9 individual serving glasses, layer cake cubes; lightly drizzle with preserves mixture, and top with chocolate mixture as desired.
 Cover and chill for up to 1 hour.
 Garnish with raspberries, chocolate curls, and mint, if desired.

-I omitted the Raspberry Filling because I am not a huge fan of fruits
+I omitted the Raspberry chambord filling because I am not a huge fan of fruit.

 I did not change the size of the pan – despite my gut telling me to do so.
 This did not bake in a 9×9 pan at 350 in 25 minutes.
 When I make again, I will use a 9×13 pan for better cooking time and a more ideal thickness for slicing into cubes.

-I have never made a Paula Deen recipe before because I have a horribly unfair dislike for (she reminds me of my evil grandmother in her mannerisms and looks) but this recipe is great.
-Perhaps I’ll have to give her sticks of butter and pounds of bacon more lenience in the future.
+I have never made a Paula Deen recipe before because I have a horribly unfair dislike for her (she reminds me of my evil grandmother in her mannerisms and looks), but this recipe is great.
+Perhaps I’ll have to give her sticks of butter and pounds of bacon more of my attention in the future.
 Mmm.